dthies/moodle-qformat_h5p/README.md

 # H5P Question Format #

-This plugin imports various h5p content types into the Moodle question types
+This plugin imports various H5P content types into Moodle question types.

-Certain h5p content types are able to be translated into questions using standard Moodle question types.
-Not all h5p content types will be supported since they do not all have analogous Moodle question types with similar functionality.
+Certain H5P content types are able to be translated into questions using standard Moodle question types.
+Not all H5P content types will be supported since they do not all have analogous Moodle question types with similar functionality.
 There will be some unavoidable differences in behaviour.

 To install copy this directory to question/format/h5p in Moodle directory structure.
 Login as admin to complete plugin installation.
-Then select this format during question bank import or export.
+Then select this format during question bank import.

 To import H5P content load a Quiz (Question Set) .h5p file or a Column content type file which contains some of the supported question content